cms-analysis/HiggsAnalysis-CombinedLimit/test/DatacardViewer/README.md

 ###Launching the server

-To configure your web server type:
+To launch your web server go back to the DatacardViewer folder and type:

    ~~~ sh
    $ python run.py